-Charades is a spectacular cooperative game that tests the boundaries of communication.
+Charades is a spectacular cooperative game that tests the boundaries of communication without having to say a word.
 It is a fantastic option for when your children are bored and are just looking for a fun game to play.

 - Choose a category that your children are well aware of.
 You can pick animal behavior, action words, rhymes, Disney movies, superheroes, or cartoon characters.

 - Write down specific words that pertain to each category, jumble them up, and have each child enact the word.

 - If the other children can guess the word being acted out, the actor gets a tasty snack treat.

 This way, you are tickling those little tastebuds while the children learn to communicate nonverbally.

 A classic game of passing the ball is an exceptional indoor rainy-day activity that never gets old with kids.